JamieM-Hub/JM-Idle-Game/documentation/README.md

 ## Player Testing
-*Elements* was human tested with one individual who was asked to play and complete *Elements*, then answer the following questions:
+*Elements* was human tested with a few individuals who were asked to play and complete *Elements*, then answer the following questions:

 1. What contributed to a positive experience?
 2. What contributed to a negative experience?